Inverse Gauss curvature flows with free boundaries in a cone: Introduction

 with $X(\partial {\Omega},t) \subset \Sigma^n$ for $t\geqslant0$, satisfying the following system

 where $K$ is the Gauss curvature of $M_t:=X(\Omega,t)$ and $\nu$ is the unit normal vector to $M_t$ pointing away from the center of the cone.

-(ii) the leaves $M_t$ are graphs over $\mathbb{S}^n$,
+(ii) The leaves $M_t$ are graphs over $\mathbb{S}^n$,

-(iii)Moreover, the evolving hypersurfaces converge smoothly after rescaling, to a piece of round sphere. \end{theorem}
+(iii) Moreover, the evolving hypersurfaces converge smoothly to a piece of round sphere after rescaling. \end{theorem}

-The motivation to study the behavior of inverse, or expanding curvature flows has mostly been driven by their power to deduce geometric inequalities for hypersurfaces.
-The most prominent example is the proof of the Riemannian Penrose inequality due to Huisken and Ilmanen \cite{Hu97, Hu01} by using the inverse mean curvature flow.
-Another very interesting applications is the proof of some Minkowski-type inequalities and Alexandrov- Fenchel-type inequalities in Space forms and even some warped products by inverse curvature flows.
-For this application, see \cite{Ch16, Be, Di, Gw1, Gw2,Gw3, Ge11, Ge15, Li16, Li16-, Li14, Lu16, Mak, Sch1, Sch2, Sch3, Sch4, Sch5, Sch6, Sch7, Zhou}, etc.

-The main technique employed in this paper was from the well-known paper written by Lions, Trudinger and Urbas \cite{LTU}, who treated the elliptic Neumann boundary problem for the equation of Monge-Amp\`ere type.
-They made full use of the convexity of the domain in the second order derivative estimates.
+The main technique employed in this paper is from the well-known paper written by Lions, Trudinger and Urbas \cite{LTU}, who treated the elliptic Neumann boundary problem for the equation of Monge-Amp\`ere type.
+They took advantage of the convexity of the domain and obtained the second order derivative estimates.
 Their result was extended to the parabolic Monge-Amp\`ere type equation with Neumann boundary problem in \cite{Sch1}.
-Their technique is also applied to the inverse Gauss curvature flow with Neumann boundary by M. Sani \cite{San}.
+Recently, their technique was also applied to inverse Gauss curvature flows with Neumann boundary by M. Sani \cite{San}.